Health and Insurance

 In case of emergency and incident

-(Take a picture to access it at any time from your cell phone)
+(Take a photo so you can access it at any time from your cell phone)

 15 : Emergency medical assistance service (SAMU)